Project Information

 Financially, the carbon project has provided the Leishmans with real stability through a diverse income stream which isn’t subject to the same external pressures as livestock or broadacre farming, and it ticks all their boxes in terms of living and farming sustainably.

-These days, birdlife on Aldville is extraordinary with budgies, brolgas and mulga parrots right across the property.
+These days, birdlife on Aldville is thriving with budgies, brolgas and mulga parrots right across the property.
 Reptiles are increasing with lizards, goannas and pythons spotted regularly, and lots of emu families have now taken up residence.

 The Leishmans are clear that carbon is a big part of the future of farming in Australia.
 “As rains become more infrequent, the only way these places are going to survive is to have carbon projects”, they said.